Luthorius/Splatcraft-BE/README.md

 - Splattershots: The generic weapon
 - Inktanks, for ammo
 - "Swimming" in ink
-- A whole host of technical blocks and entities, to cover teams, spawnpints, game time, etc
+- A handfull of blocks to handle teams and items
 - 1 Simple Turf War map